“Wayward, vain, greedy, shallow, sly, cowardly, malignant”: Walt Whitman saw Trump Coming

 Just while we’re at it, you schismatic MAGA people, will Ice Barbie be assessing Corey Lewandowski’s Deep Penetrator credentials as deployed on the Ice-Fuck One jet?
 I’ve been waiting to know more since the days when Trump himself, as alleged in Michael Woolf’s Fire and Fury, advised former White House staffer Hope Hicks she was “the best piece of tail he’ll ever have.”
 Even now Lewandoski’s latest grift is being revealed, even though he’s just making couch change compared to presidential son-in-law Jared Kushner’s money-grab diplomacy.)

 Even as I add, “Stay classy, Donald,” genuine regret intrudes at how the aforementioned farcical elements fly in on the wings of sordid gossip.
-Most of his haters--he made them that--are being joined by more than a few of his MAGA base.
+Most of his haters--he made wo many of them--are being joined by more than a few of his MAGA base.
 Plenty of them find the cases belli to be the President’s need for a whopping distraction from.the Epstein inquiries.

-Can we at least name-check Cuba, that unfortunate island that Trump probably feels was best run by the repressive and corrupt Batista?
+Can we also name-check Cuba, that unfortunate island that Trump probably feels was best run back in the Fifties by the repressive and corrupt Batista?
 Thanks to its similaries with the ransacked-and dumped Venezuela, it’s at present being quite literally disempowered, left in the darkness of an increasingly impoverished (read: starving) population who already had enough problems.
 Perhaps an easy target to pivot to when the black smoke blots out the sky over the Strait.

 I journeyed to Cuba in the late 1990s, where I found the citizens full of grace and displaying a hard-earned dignity that hid out in their bitter whispered jokes about life under Castro; This was well before the current U.S. clampdown, and life was tough enough to gin up the the go-to saw about life in a struggling Communist state where “The three major failures of the revolution were breakfast, lunch, and dinner."